languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 * check out the new tag from git and run `mvn clean package`
 * copy the stand-alone LT to a path with a space and test some sentences
 * upload to the server:
-  * `scp LanguageTool-5.x.zip LanguageTool-5.x.oxt CHANGES.md README.md languagetool@ltp1:/home/languagetool/old-lt-org/download/`
+  * `scp LanguageTool-5.x.zip LanguageTool-5.x.oxt CHANGES.md README.md user@storagebox:`

 ## After the Release